GRAAL-Research/poutyne/docs/source/examples/classification_and_regression.rst

 CelebA Dataset
 ==============

+We are going to use the CelebA dataset for this experiment.
+The CelebA dataset is a large-scale face attributes dataset which can be employed as the training and test sets for the following computer vision tasks: face attribute recognition, face detection, landmark (or facial part) localization, and face editing & synthesis.

+Fetching data
+=============

 The section below consists of a few lines of codes that help us download the CelebA dataset from a public web source and unzip it.
 Downloading the CelebA dataset can be also done directly using `torch.datasets.CelebA(data_root, download=True)`.
 However, due to the high traffic on the dataset's Google Drive (the main source of the dataset), it usually fails to function.
 Hence we decided to download it from another public source but use it with `torch.datasets.CelebA()`.

-Fetching data
-=============

-The section below consists of a few lines of codes that help us download celebA dataset from a public web source and unzip them.

 .. code-block:: python

     data_root = 'datasets'